 The Society may be liquidated in accordance with the provisions of Part 5 of the Act.

-The Executive Committee shall give 30 Working Days written Notice to all Members of the proposed resolution to put the Society into liquidation.
+The Board shall give 30 Working Days written Notice to all Members of the proposed resolution to put the Society into liquidation.

-The Executive Committee shall also give written Notice to all Members of the General Meeting at which any such proposed resolution is to be considered.
+The Board shall also give written Notice to all Members of the General Meeting at which any such proposed resolution is to be considered.
 The Notice shall include all information as required by section 228(4) of the Act.

 Any resolution to put the Society into liquidation must be passed by a simple majority of all Members present and voting.